 See, so many things!
 I’m all about packing as minimal as I can, so for me the worst part was lugging the heavy car seat through the airport to the gate.
 By the time we got there I was already exhausted, and then we had the flight to contend with.

 Along the way I’ve picked up a few tricks when it comes to traveling with a carseat and kids.
-I’ve also learned a great deal from my friend at Safe in the Seat, see my interview with her HERE.
+I’ve also learned a great deal from my friend Michelle at Safe in the Seat, who is a car seat expert!
+I even picked her brain in a recent interview, you can read all about that HERE.
 It doesn’t have to be heavy and exhausting.
 So, come travel along with us as I share the best car seats and alternatives for travel…and bring your kids!

 Alternatives for Air Travel